TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

     module MiniJava

     context-free start-symbols

-When you save this file, you should get a corresponding file `syntax/MiniJava.sdf`.
+When you save this file, you should get a corresponding file `src-gen/syntax/MiniJava.sdf`.
 You can also split your syntax definition over several modules in `syntax/`.
 Do only import modules that you wrote yourself.

 ### Lexical Syntax

 Start with the lexical syntax definition including identifiers, integer, and simple layout.
-First, define lexical syntax rules.
+First, define lexical syntax rules:
-You can write these rules in

-* reductive form (classic SDF2 rules)

    lexical syntax

-          ... -> ID
-          ... -> INT
-          ... -> LAYOUT

-* productive form (new in SDF3)

-        lexical syntax

      ID     = ...
      INT    = ...
      LAYOUT = ...

-It is not allowed to mix reductive and productive rules inside the same `lexical syntax` section.

 Second, define follow restrictions to ensure longest matches: